Who is a candidate for lecanemab (and how to get the treatment if you qualify)?

 In the end, qualification criteria are important, but other factors such as your family history and health condition may be more impactful for your doctor in making a decision to prescribe Leqembi or not.

-How can you get lecanemab outside the USA?
+How can you get lecanemab outside the USA and the UK?

-Maybe you're wondering what the point is of discussing lecanemab with your doctor if you're based outside the USA, where the medicine isn't approved yet.
+Maybe you're wondering what the point is of discussing lecanemab with your doctor if you're based outside the USA or the UK - the only countries where the medicine is approved.
 Luckily, you can get the treatment anyway, as long as your doctor prescribes it.

 This is possible thanks to the Named Patient Import regulation applicable in most countries.
 It allows individual patients to buy and import a medicine for their personal use, if there are no alternatives locally, and the medicine can address a serious condition.